Three Illusions for Orchestra: Structure

-Three Illusions for Orchestra has a duration of roughly 9 minutes and is composed in three movements.
+Three Illusions for Orchestra has a duration of roughly 9 minutes and is composed in three movements:

-Micomicón
+I. Micomicón

 "Micomicón" was originally commissioned by the Boston Symphony Orchestra for the conductor James Levine and was composed in New York City in 2002.
 The title comes from the novel Don Quixote by Miguel de Cervantes, about which Carter described in the program notes, "Micomicón, invented by Sancho Panza and his friends to cure Don Quixote's 'madness', is said to be a kingdom near Ethiopia stolen by a giant from its queen, Micomicona, who beseeches the adventurous Don Q. to put her back on the throne (in Cervantes' great novel, chapters 29-30, book 1)."

+II.
 Fons Juventatis

 "Fons Juventatis" refers to a Roman myth wherein Jupiter fell for the goddess Juventas and later turned her into a fountain, whose waters rejuvenate all who bathe in it.

+III.
 More's Utopia

 "More's Utopia" refers to the 1516 book Utopia by Thomas More.
 Carter wrote in the score program notes, "Thomas More invented the word Utopia (Ou Topos – no place), the name for his imagined completely happy society with no central government, which followed draconian laws that governed almost all human activities."